Mu2e/Tutorial/EAF/README.md

    - Select "AL9"
    - Scroll to bottom and click "Start"

-The server may take a few minutes to initialize.
+The server may take a few minutes to initialise.

 ## JupyterHub Environment